particle-iot/docs/src/content/en/photon/shields.md

 Multi-colored and stripped.
 You can never have enough of these either.

 ### 10. USB Micro B Cable (1)
-A custom Spark USB cable for you Core!
+A custom Particle USB cable for you Core!
 We were really excited to have our logo printed on them.

 ### 11. Pancake Vibration Motor (1)

 ![Vibration Motor]({{assets}}/images/mk-vibration-motor.bmp)

-Wanna give your next Spark Core project a tactile feedback?
+Wanna give your next Particle device project a tactile feedback?
 This vibration motor serves the purpose nicely.
 Use the NPN transistor to switch it.

 [Datasheet >]({{assets}}/datasheets/makerkit/vibration-motor.pdf)